thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/5. Submit Your App/fire-app-builder-submit-your-app.md

 For details, follow the steps in [Submitting Apps to the Amazon Appstore](https://developer.amazon.com/public/support/submitting-your-app/tech-docs/submitting-apps-to-amazon-appstore).

-{% include tip.html content="If you want to let a small group of users beta test your app before releasing it into the Appstore, see [Live App Testing](https://developer.amazon.com/live-app-testing)." %}
+{% include tip.html content="If you want to let a small group of users beta test your app before releasing it into the Appstore, see [Live App Testing](https://developer.amazon.com/live-app-testing).
+Live app testing " %}

 ## After You Submit Your App